-Prior to the issuance of a certificate of occupancy and the occupancy of any building, structure, or improvement, any person who builds or erects any structure subject to this Chapter must contact the Building Official to obtain inspection and approval for issuance of the certificate of occupancy.
-Approvals by the appropriate septic/sewer authority, the fire protection district, and other service providers may be required at the discretion of the Town Manager.
-In addition to completion of the or improvements subject to the certificate of occupancy in accordance with all applicable building and safety codes, approval may, at the Town Manager's sole discretion, require completion of the following:
+Prior to the issuance of a certificate of occupancy, any person who builds or erects any structure must contact the Town by calling or writing the Building Official to obtain approval for issuance of the certificate of occupancy.
+Approvals of the septic/sewer authority, the fire protection district, the Architectural Review Board and homeowners' association may be required.
+Approval may, at the Town's sole discretion, require completion of the following improvements:

-- (1) Installation of culverts deemed necessary to protect the integrity and maintenance of any driveway or streets leading to the lot or to manage drainage to prevent damage to property. - (2) Grading or re-grading any disturbed or damaged roads or driveways or other areas necessary for proper drainage. - (3) Any dirt, boulders or other material stored or remaining on the property resulting from grading and/or construction activities shall be removed from the lot or shall be distributed, integrated into the lot, and arranged in such a manner as to serve as natural appearing landscaping features.
-Such dirt, boulders, and other materials may be incorporated into a berm only in accordance with a berm permit as may be authorized by the Municipal Code and Land Use Code. - (4) All construction materials and debris shall be removed from the site and properly disposed. - (5) All runoff created by or redirected by construction, grading, and landscaping on the property shall be treated, contained and controlled so that there are no increases in runoff volume, direction, or frequency, or creation of adverse drainage consequences resulting from the construction, grading, and landscaping.
+- (1) Installation of culverts. - (2) Grading or regrading any disturbed or damaged roads or driveways or other areas necessary for proper drainage. - (3) Installation and placement of up to twelve (12) tons of approved road base. - (4) Any dirt, boulders or other material stored or remaining on the property described above shall be moved or distributed and arranged in such a way that it serves as landscaping and not piles of stored material. - (5) All construction debris shall be removed from the site and properly disposed of. - (6) All runoff created by or redirected by the construction, erection and landscaping of the structure on the property shall be treated, contained and controlled so that there are no increases in runoff or other drainage consequences resulting from said construction, erection and landscaping.